 How delayed was each auditor’s report?

-Here’s the 25-year series (thru FY2018), & the list of auditors.
+Here’s the 25-year series (thru FY2018) [UPDATE: now 28yrs, thru FY2021], & the list of auditors.
 These are the annual general audits of Pacifica Foundation, Inc.; the annual pensions audits aren’t publicly available.
 Pacifica’s year-end is 30Sep: so fiscal year 1994, FY1994, ends 30Sep1994.
-[UPDATE: the series now runs thru FY2021.]

 Remarks follow, split into two: